ksetdekov/HAR_prediction/report.md

 ## Conclusions

 My approach resulted in above 97% accuracy even when I ran the code on 10% of the provided data due to a slow computer.
 On the whole dataset, accuracy is 99.9%
+Out-of-sample error is esitmated on the validation set $1-Accuracy.Validation$ and is 0.001

 Final score for the quiz was 100%